piegrh/Supplydrop.NET/README.md

 # Supplydrop.NET

 I always forget to collect the supply drops at webhallen.com, so I created this ASP.NET core application to do it for me.
-My login credentials are stored in [appsettings.json](appsettings.json).
-Do not steal them!

 ```c
 // Log from a successful supply drop collection